MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/projects-how-monitor-progress-performance.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Jobs**, and then choose the related link.
 2. Choose the **New** action.
 For more information, see [Create Jobs](projects-how-create-jobs.md).
-3. In the **Job Card** window, in the **WIP Method** field, select a WIP method from the list.
+3. On the **Job Card** page, in the **WIP Method** field, select a WIP method from the list.
 If a default method has been defined, you can select another option if needed.

 ## <a name="to-calculate-wip"></a>To calculate WIP
 You can determine the WIP amount that is to be posted to balance sheet accounts for the period end reporting.
 You use the **Job Calculate WIP** batch job to do this.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Job Calculate WIP**, and then choose the related link.
 2. Choose the **Calculate WIP** action.
-3. In the **Job Calculate WIP** window, fill in the fields as necessary.
+3. On the **Job Calculate WIP** page, fill in the fields as necessary.
 4. Choose the **OK** button.

 > [!NOTE]